lsymms/CI-with-Node.js/README.md

-A simple hellow world Node.js app that can be integrated with jenkins
+A simple hello world Node.js app that can be integrated with jenkins